farimahJl/Integrated-omics/README.md

 2. Drop feature columns if specified.
 3. Choose taxanomy, such as *species*.
 4. Perform PCA.
+5. Train model.
-5. Perform shapely.
+6. Perform shapely.
-6. Display plots to user.
+7. Display plots to user.

 The user can interpret the plots and find the features that contribute most